 - Preheat the oven to 325ºF (160ºC).
 Grease a 9- or 10-inch (23-25 cm) cake or spring form pan with butter, dust it with flour and tap out any excess.
 Line the bottom of the pan with a round of parchment paper.

-- Using a food processor, grind the sugar, pistachio paste, and 1/4 cup (35g) of flour until the almond paste is finely ground and the mixture resembles wet sand.
-The pistachoi paste is much more liquid than almond paste, so if you're used to a drier mixture at this point, fear not.
+- Using a food processor, grind the sugar, pistachio paste, and 1/4 cup (35g) of flour until the mixture resembles wet sand.
+The pistachio paste is much more liquid than almond paste, so if you're used to a drier mixture at this point, fear not.